ComposableFi/composable-ibc/ibc/modules/ics02_client.md

     impl From<ClientMessage> for RawClientMessage { ... }

-    // Implement protobuf for the structs
+    // Implement protobuf for the manually defined structs

     impl Protobuf<RawClientState> for ClientState {}